An Invariant for Transverse Coassociative 4-Folds: The Invariant

 where $k=|\pi_0(Z)|$ and

-\end{thm} \begin{proof} Let $\Gamma\in\pi_0(Z)$.
-We claim that $\Gamma$ bounds an embedded disc in $X_+$ and likewise in $X_-$.
-To see this, note that since $X_+$ is simply-connected, $\Gamma$ is null-homotopic and so it bounds an immersed disc with only ordinary double point singularities in the interior, which are moreover isolated.
-Since $X_+$ has dimension 4 and no boundary, we can use a sequence of ``finger moves" to push the self-intersection points of the disc off of itself.
-Indeed, we can connect each of the ordinary double points to the boundary of the disc by an arc and since these immersed points are isolated we can arrange that no two of these arcs intersect.
+\end{thm} \begin{proof} Suppose $Z$ is connected.
+Since $X_+$ is simply-connected, $Z$ bounds an immersed disc with only isolated ordinary double point singularities in its interior.
+Since $X_+$ has dimension 4 and no boundary, we can use a sequence of finger moves to push the self-intersection points off the disc.
+The double points can be connected to the boundary of the disc by pairwise disjoint arcs.
 At each double point, we have two branches of the disc, and we can push one branch along the corresponding arc until the self-intersection point is removed.
-The same argument of course works for $X_-$ as well.

-Shrinking these embedded discs radially, if need be, we may arrange that there is a collection of pairwise disjoint embedded 4-balls in $X_+$ such that each contains one and only one component of $Z$.
 Likewise for $X_-$.
-Number the components of $Z$ as $\Gamma_1,\cdots, \Gamma_k$.
-Since $\Gamma_1$ is contained in an embedded 4-ball in $X_+$ (and likewise one in $X_-$) we can write $X_\pm\cong X_\pm\# S^4$ with $\Gamma_1=S^1$ contained in this $S^4$.
-This implies that $X_+\#_{\Gamma_1} X_-$ is diffeomorphic to
+Shrinking these embedded discs radially, we can assume $Z$ is contained in standard 4-balls in $X_\pm$.
+Thus, $X_\pm\cong X_\pm\# S^4$ with $Z=S^1$ contained in these copies of $S^4$, so that $X_+\#_Z X_-$ is diffeomorphic to $X_+\# X_-\# (S^4\#_{S^1}S^4)$.